kovidgoyal/calibre/manual/customize.rst

     * ``http_proxy`` - Used on linux to specify an HTTP proxy

-See `How to set environment variables in Windows <http://www.computerhope.com/issues/ch000549.htm>`_ or `How to set environment variables in OS X <http://www.dowdandassociates.com/blog/content/howto-set-an-environment-variable-in-mac-os-x-launchd-plist/>`_.
+See `How to set environment variables in Windows <http://www.computerhope.com/issues/ch000549.htm>`_ or `How to set environment variables in macOS <http://www.dowdandassociates.com/blog/content/howto-set-an-environment-variable-in-mac-os-x-launchd-plist/>`_.

 Tweaks
 ------------